typecat/ip-info-api/README.md

 - `429 / HTTP_TOO_MANY_REQUESTS`

 The requests are handled by the [\App\Controller\IpInfoController](src%2FController%2FIpInfoController.php).
 For simplicity, the validation of the provided IP is implemented via the route requirement argument.
-A custom Validator could be implemented in a real project, if a more detailed error information should be displayed to the user.
+A custom validator could be implemented in a real project, if a more detailed error information should be displayed to the user.

 The controller uses the [\App\Service\IpInfoService](src%2FService%2FIpInfoService.php) to fetch the necessary